hsogo/gazeparser/GazeParser/docs/rec/setup.rst

 Hardware setup
 ==================================================

-Two computers (PC) are necessary to use the GazeParser.Tracker.
+Two computers (PC) are necessary to use the SimpleGazeTracker.
 The first PC grabs ocular image and estimate  gaze position (Recorder PC).
 The other PC presents stimuli to a participant (Presentation PC).